percyliang/sempre/tables/README.md

         ./run @mode=tables @data=u-1 @feat=all @train=1 -maxex train,100 dev,100

-  The command should take less than an hour.
+  The command should take less than 30 minutes.

   * To train on the complete development set, remove `-maxex train,100 dev,100`